 As a family business, we place great stock in values such as trust and integrity.
 Constructing oast cowls takes great skill and precision, and our team are all highly trained craftsmen.
 We’re proud that we don’t use subcontractors – we would never risk compromising the quality of our work or our reputation.

 The longevity of your oast cowl is a passion of ours, we will help maintain and repair any damage to extend its life and avoid more expensive work in the future.
 Despite our keen sense of tradition(yes we have a thing or two to say about fibreglass Oast cowls), but we’re a very modern business and are committed to delivering quality work while minimising cost for our clients.

 We are also the UK’s leading restorer and repairer of traditional Kent hop kilns.
 We use traditional methods including Kent peg tiles which have been used since the 13th century.
 From royalty to businesses and regular homeowners, we have been the go-to Oast house repair company for over seven decades.
 Get in touch to find out how we can help you.

 Our Latest Blog Posts

 We’ve always worked with our hands here at Dude & Arnette, some of us used to be mechanics, some started working on oasts early raising cowls up by hand using pulleys and poles.
-We like getting stuck in, but there are lots of other reason why investing in a true craftsman for oast refurbishment is important.
+We like getting stuck in, but there are lots of other reason why investing in a true craftsman for your oast cowl repairs

 It’s that time of year when those of us lucky enough to live in a period property are warming our feet by a large open fire.
 But period properties are hard work.
 Fact.
 They require tender, loving care, and a fair measure of expertise.
 It takes bravery and commitment to take on an oast house restoration and